-As part of the educational process and to pursue your goal at WPU, you as a nursing student are required to possess certain technology requirements and abilities:
+As part of the educational process and to pursue individual goals at WPU, the nursing student is required to possess certain technology requirements and abilities:

-- 1. Send, receive, reply & forward e-mail for correspondence with faculty and students; attach a file to an e-mail message
+- 1. Send, receive, reply, and forward emails for correspondence with faculty and students; attach a file to an email message

-- 2. Ability to check university e-mail daily
+- 2. Ability to check university email daily

 - 3. Microsoft Word

 - a.
-Create a Word document
+Create a Word document.

 - b.
 Apply basic formatting (fonts, centering, margins, line spacing, etc.)

 - c.
 Insert page numbers and running head

 - d.
-Save, retrieve & print document
+Save, retrieve, and print documents

 - e.
-Upload document into specified LMS (Access/Moodle)
+Upload documents into specified LMS (Access/Moodle)

 - 4. Microsoft Excel

 - a.
 Create a spreadsheet

 - b.
 Insert a formula

 - c.
 Insert a chart from spreadsheet data

 - d.
 Format cells to represent correct data type (currency, date, percent, etc.)

 - e.
-Save, retrieve & print document
+Save, retrieve, and print documents

 - 5. Microsoft PowerPoint

 - a.
 Create a PowerPoint

 - b.
-Apply background design
+Apply background design and basic formatting

 - c.
 Insert an image

 - d.
 Create notes for each slide

 - e.
-Save, retrieve & print a 6-slides/page handout
+Save, retrieve, and print a 6-slides/page handout

 - 6. The ability to browse the Web including downloading & installing common programs

 - 7. The ability to access certain Web pages

 - 8. The ability to print and submit a hardcopy assignment

-- 9. A laptop for in-class assignments/activities.
+- 9. A laptop for assignments/activities inside and outside of the classroom.

-Important information is relayed via your WPU e-mail account.
-By signing that you have read the Guidebook and will follow all policy and procedures, you are confirming your responsibility for checking your WPU e-mail every day.
+Important information is relayed via your WPU email account.
+By signing that you have read the Guidebook and will follow all policy and procedures, you are confirming your responsibility for checking your WPU email every day.